amroCodeX/amroCodeX/README.md

 ### 👨‍💻 About Me:
 - 🎓 Final year Computer Science & IT student
-- 🤖 AI explorer & data enthusiast
+- 🤖 AI explorer data mining, and smart technologies
 - 💻 Building smart solutions using real-world problems
 - 📚 Always learning something new